SEE OUR NEWS PAGE FOR THE LATEST DEVELOPMENTS

 - The Pinn Medical Centre is rated Outstanding – the highest rating possible – by the Care Quality Commission.

-- The Harrow Clinical Commissioning Group (CCG) is proposing a cut of £500,000 to The Pinn’s budget.
+- The Harrow Clinical Commissioning Group (CCG) is proposing a cut of £500,000 to the Pinn’s budget over four years.
 That’s half the funding for The Pinn’s Walk-in-Centre.

 - The Pinn can’t simply reduce the service by half.
 Instead, there would be a significant decline in the quality of care offered to all patients – and lead to some being turned away.